ClarifiedSecurity/catapult-docs/docs/clarified-core-collection/updates.md

 # updates

-This role is used to updated the operating system packages.
+This role is used to update the operating system packages.
 Currently supported operating systems are: Ubuntu/Debian, Windows & Arch Linux.

+Debian family operating systems can be configured to run unattended updates, with additional option to allow unattended reboots if required.

 ## Requirements